shuai-xu/velox4j/README.md

 // 8.
 Collect and print results.
 while (itr.hasNext()) {
   final RowVector rowVector = itr.next(); // 8.1.
 Get next RowVector returned by Velox.
-  final Table arrowTable = Arrow.toArrowTable(new RootAllocator(), rowVector); // 8.2.
-Convert the RowVector into Arrow format (an Arrow table in this case).
+  final VectorSchemaRoot vsr = Arrow.toArrowTable(new RootAllocator(), rowVector).toVectorSchemaRoot(); // 8.2.
+Convert the RowVector into Arrow format (an Arrow VectorSchemaRoot in this case).
-  System.out.println(arrowTable.toVectorSchemaRoot().contentToTSVString()); // 8.3.
+  System.out.println(vsr.contentToTSVString()); // 8.3.
 Print the arrow table to stdout.
+  vsr.close(); // 8.4.
+Release the Arrow VectorSchemaRoot.
 }

 // 9.
 Close the JNI session.